 - Brush the remaining exposed portion of the crust with an egg wash (made by beating one egg with a teaspoon of milk or water).
 This will give the crust a nice golden-brown glow.

 - Finally, bake the pie for 45-50 minutes at 350 degrees F (175 degrees C) or until the center of the pie has a firm skin and the crust is golden brown.
 Let rest for at least 20 minutes before serving.
 Enjoy!

 - If your filling cracks, it can mean that you over-baked your custard– but don’t worry, it happens to almost everyone except professional bakers and it doesn’t change the taste.

 - You can easily substitute delicata squash, butternut squash, or any other Fall gourd for the acorn squash in this recipe.
 No matter which squash you use, the pie will turn out amazing.

 - Acorn squash pie, like pumpkin pie, can be frozen.
-To freeze extra pie, simply cover a completely chilled pie with plastic wrap, and then wrap it in aluminum foil.
-Frozen pie will last in the freezer up to 2 months.
+To freeze extra pie, simply cover chilled pie with plastic wrap, then wrap it in aluminum foil.
+Frozen pie can stay in the freezer for up to 2 months.
 (But ours usually doesn’t last that long.)

 Related Autumnal Recipes: We love these Fall-Inspired Butternut Squash, Shallot, and Steak Tacos and these winter-y Juniper Berry Glazed Walnut Shortbread.